New location: 4922 Zebulon Rd.

-* Students may choose from four different pianos in my studio: I teach on a Yamaha Grand Piano and I also have 2 Yamaha Digital Grand Pianos and a Yamaha P 105 Digital Piano.
+* Students may choose from five different pianos in my studio: I teach on a Yamaha Grand Piano and I also have 2 Yamaha Digital Grand Pianos and a Yamaha P 105 Digital and a P-115 digital piano.
 This allows for siblings, Music Buddies, Parent /Child Lessons to be partially shared and makes the best use of lesson and practice time.

 Music for Boys ...
 Super Heroes!